Is Saskatoon Safe? What You Need to Know Before You Visit or Move

 Saskatoon’s crime rate is notably higher than the national average—especially for violent offenses.
 But here’s where things get clearer: crime in this city isn’t spread evenly—it’s heavily concentrated in a handful of neighborhoods.

-2001 Statistics Canada study ound over 20% of police-reported crimes happened in Saskatoon’s downtown core, Riversdale, and Pleasant Hill.
+2001 Statistics Canada study found over 20% of police-reported crimes happened in Saskatoon’s downtown core, Riversdale, and Pleasant Hill.
 These neighborhoods make up only a small part of the city.
 But for violent crimes—like assaults, robberies, and sexual offenses—Pleasant Hill and Riversdale accounted for nearly one-quarter of all incidents citywide.

 This pattern isn’t new.
 The same study noted that the western side of the city, particularly these three neighborhoods, consistently emerged as crime hotspots.
 Meanwhile suburban and leafy eastern areas registered much lower incident rates .